needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 ### Set up a Unity scene

-To set up a Unity scene, perform the following steps:
+To set up a Unity scene, follow these steps:

 1. In your Unity project window, navigate to **Assets** > **Scenes**.
 2. Select and hold the `Assets/Scenes` folder and navigate to **Create** > **Scene**.